 Six months later, the Nazis roll into Prague to take over the rest of the country.
 With the Nazi occupation, Hana's career is, of course, over.
-Indeed, within a few months, as a Jew, she can't even enter into a movie theater anymore.
-Indeed, as the movie notes, within a few months, the only public spaces that Jews are allowed to congregate in Prague are in its (Jewish) cemeteries.
+Indeed within a few months, as a Jew, she can't even enter into a movie theater anymore.
+Indeed, as the movie notes, within a few months, the only public spaces that Jews were allowed to congregate in Prague were in its (Jewish) cemeteries.
 What now?

 So Emil's career now arguably skyrockets, while Hana is forced to become ever more "invisible" while being forced to be grateful to her husband for "Protecting" her.
 How long, honestly, can that last?

 The rest of the movie follows.
-The film becomes an exploration of a radically unequal relationship that can be understood on multiple levels.
-And in the crucible of Nazi occupation, of course, there is very little room for error.
+The film becomes then an exploration of a radically unequal relationship that can be understood on multiple levels.
+And in the crucible of Nazi occupation, of course, there was very little room for error.

 A truly _excellent film_ again, on many levels.